 In 1972, the Day Care Auxiliary was organized by a group of young mothers and the first chairman was Mrs. Thomas (Jan) Wespiser.
 This group sponsors an annual luncheon-bridge with proceeds given to the Centers to purchase needed equipment.

 The Center grew and eventually was moved to a location on West Street in Greensburg.
 All of the children attended this one Center instead of the previous two.

 In 1999, a beautiful new facility was built and opened for the children at its current location at 900 East Montgomery Road in Greensburg.
 The license of the new facility allows for the Center to care for 125 children ages six weeks through twelve years.
 This is the first time since the Day Care opened that care has been offered to infants and one year old toddlers.

 The Center has a bus which transports children to North Decatur Elementary School.
 The Greensburg Community School Corporation provides bus transportation to the Greensburg Elementary School and St. Mary’s Catholic School.
 The Center also has a summer program for school age children and camps for the weeks of fall and Spring Break.

 In 2000, the name of the Center was changed to improve the Center’s image and take away from the community perception that only children of low income could attend the Center’s programs.
 The name of Carousel Play and Learn Center was adopted due to the shape of the building.

-Today at the beginning of 2011, the Carousel Play and Learn Center maintains our licensed capacity for 125 children ages six weeks through twelve years.
+Today, the Carousel Play and Learn Center maintains our licensed capacity for 125 children ages six weeks through twelve years.